Iran quake kills at least one, sparks panic in capital - France 24

 In December and January, two earthquakes struck near Iran's Bushehr nuclear power plant.

-Iran's Gulf Arab neighbours have raised concerns about the reliability of the country's sole nuclear power facility, which produces 1,000 megawatts of power, and the risk of radioactive leaks in case of a major earthquake.
+Iran's Gulf Arab neighbours have raised concerns about the reliability of the country's sole nuclear power facility, and the risk of radioactive leaks in case of a major earthquake.

 © 2020 AFP